 Your company purpose should be a bold affirmation of your reason for being in business in the first place -- from historical, ethical, emotional and practical perspectives.
 Your company purpose is your compass, telling your organization why it's here and where it's going.

-While an organization may neatly sum up its purpose in a mission statement, few mission statements (e.g., "To become the company of choice among our employees, our customers and our shareholders") actually represent the company culture and values at their core.
-Gallup analytics find that when it comes to communicating company purpose, words don't matter nearly as much as actions do.
+While an organization may neatly sum up its purpose in a mission statement, few mission statements actually represent the company culture and values at their core.
+Gallup finds that when it comes to communicating company purpose, words don't matter nearly as much as actions do.

 Although most business leaders can articulate their company purpose, most employees feel disconnected from it.
-Gallup research shows that, across all industries, only 41% of employees strongly agree that they know what their company stands for and what makes it different from competitors.
+Gallup's research shows that across all industries, only two in 10 U.S. employees feel connected to their company's culture .

-Notably, however, organizations that have invested in intentional cultural change and transformation achieve more than double that figure.
-Organizations that successfully embed a strong purpose into their company culture go beyond the company mission statement and internal messaging -- they find ways to "live it."
+However, organizations that successfully embed a strong purpose into their company culture go beyond the company mission statement and internal messaging -- they find ways to "live it."

 How do we want to be known to the world?